VascoBranco/recode/guidelines/guidelines.md

 ### 2.4.3 Trait and TraitVal (verbatimTraitName & verbatimTraitVal)

 The trait names and their values are the most important named entities to annotate and as such if you have annotated a trait value you MUST annotate a species name and a trait name.
 Secondly, if a TraitName is not explicit in text - for example, if you have a measurement of a tail but what measurement it is (i.e: circumference, length, etc.) is not specified - then you must annotate it anyway to be interpreted in posteriority.

-Example

-The Trait Names tagged as **Trait** should have their respective TraitValues as TraitVal in the measurement.
+***Example 1.*** The Trait Names tagged as **Trait** should have their respective TraitValues as TraitVal in the measurement.
 Consider this example, where the trait names include a whole expression including "length of", "breadth of", "height of", etc. These components are essential information comprising the traitname.
+The trait names in the example figure are boxed green.
+You can see that the whole trait with its measured terms are included in the tag.

-**Fig10: Trait as Tag**
+> **Fig. 10**.
+Trait as Tag.

 ![Fig. 10](img/guidelines_10.jpg)

-The trait names in the above fig are boxed green.
-You can see that the whole trait with its measured terms are included for tag.

-***Example 1.*** Next we are interested in Trait Values which could be measured by stated stat values as means, ranges etc. In this example the Trait Values are based on Stat values means and ranges already mentioned as Stat tags.
+***Example 2.*** Next we are interested in Trait Values which could be measured by stated stat values as means, ranges etc. In this example the Trait Values are based on Stat values means and ranges already mentioned as Stat tags.
 The Trait Values are tagged accordingly.
 Additionally, consider that occasionally the trait name might be separated.
 In these situations annotate the rightmost term, to be interpreted in posteriority.

-Fig11: TraitVal as Tag
+> **Fig. 11**.
+TraitVal as Tag.

 ![Fig. 11](img/guidelines_11.jpg)

-> ***Example 2.*** In this example, the authors have chosen to organise
-> their measurements by body segment, creating sentences starting with a
-> segment like "prosoma" and then specifying the measurement.
-Both
-> "long" and "wide" refer to a measurement of the prosoma and could be
-> rewritten as "length of prosoma" and "width of prosoma", for example.
+***Example 3.*** In this example, the authors have chosen to organise their measurements by body segment, creating sentences starting with a segment like "prosoma" and then specifying the measurement.
+Both "long" and "wide" refer to a measurement of the prosoma and could be rewritten as "length of prosoma" and "width of prosoma", for example.

-Fig12: TraitVal as Tag
+> **Fig. 12**.
+TraitVal as Tag.

 ![Fig. 12](img/guidelines_12.jpg)